hayes0278/Language-Translator/README.md

 - Display the result, or a message, to the user when complete.

 ## Limitations
-- Does not auto detect user entered text source language.

-## Retrospective
--
+- Does not have any security code needed for a production deployment.
+- Azure key and region are in two different locations for the unit tests.